-From this moment in time, more historical developments occurred – the introduction of income tax and the Minimum Wage Act, the creation of the Barbados Labour Party, and of course Independence from British rule.
+From this moment in time, more historical developments occurred – the introduction of income tax and the Minimum Wage Act, the Barbados Labour Party’s creation, and of course, Independence from British rule.

-Barbados expands its international allegiances by becoming a member of both the United Nations and the Organisation of American States.
+Barbados expands its international allegiances by becoming a member of both the United Nations and the American States Organisation.

 2017: Barbados Today

 Today, the Barbadian Prime Minister is the Hon.
 Freundel Jerome Stuart, PC, QC, MP.
 He is the seventh Prime Minister of Barbados and a member of the Democratic Labour Party.

 Since 1966, the Barbadian Parliament has remained a constitutional monarchy and parliamentary democracy modeled on the British Westminster (or Cabinet) system of government.
 Queen Elizabeth II of England is the head of state, represented by the Governor-General and the Prime Minister, which keeps ties between Barbados and England active to this very day.